-How do we resist impulses (such as greed and appetite) to promote human cooperation and maintain a healthy lifestyle?
-How do we cope with social and health threats in order to prevent or recover from stress and anxiety?
-How does money affect our social and work life?
-The Master’s programme in Social and Health Psychology will equip you with the tools and knowledge to analyse topics related to the control of human behaviour for the benefits of social interaction and health.
+The Master’s programme in Social and Health Psychology will equip you with the tools and knowledge to analyse topics related to the control of human behaviour for the benefit of social interaction and health.
 During your studies, you will explore leading theories and concepts and their interconnections with various fields of study.
-You will also learn to use and develop cutting-edge research methods through participation in ongoing projects, where you will gain research experience in the study of behavioural regulation.
+We will also devote a considerable amount of time to advances in research skills in methods and statistics, and you will be trained to use and develop cutting-edge research tools through participation in ongoing projects, where you will gain research experience in the study of behavioural regulation.

 Education built on research

 The Social and Health Psychology programme is supported by the Department of Psychology and includes a broad set of research approaches and methods to the study of human behaviour, including experimental research in laboratories, field experiments, surveys and observational studies, experience sampling and simulation studies.